ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If none of the `selection` values match in the chosen ACS entry, the triple is not matched, and no `addition` values are accepted.

-The `authorized-by` value in `measurement-map` in the stateful environment, if present, applies to reference value measurements in the triple, for `conditional-series-record` records.
+If the `authorized-by` value is present in the triple `condition` (i.e., in the `measurement-map` of the `stateful-environment-record`), all authority entries of the `condition` MUST be present in the ACS entry, otherwise the ACS entry does not match. applies to reference value measurements in the triple, for `conditional-series-record` records.
 If the series `addition` entry contains `authorized-by` values, they are ignored.